Alzheimer's Documentary Series

 >>Have a good day.

->>You bet thank you very much.
+>>You bet, thank you very much.

 >>How you doing, Mark?

-How are you doing?
+>>Good, how are you doing?

->>I am fine, thanks.
+>>I'm fine, thanks.

-Nice to see 'ya.
+Nice to see you.

 >>Yeah, same here.